Expert Plumbing Sewer Backup & Drain in Pelican Bay, FL

 Roots enter the lateral at joints and grow into a mesh that snags everything, backing the line up repeatedly.
 Clearing the roots and repairing the entry point is the durable fix.

-- Call or schedule online.
+- Start with a call — or book online.
 Book your sewer backup & drain in Pelican Bay online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

-How much does sewer backup & drain cost in Pelican Bay, FL?
+What homeowners pay for sewer backup & drain in Pelican Bay, FL

-Sewer backup & drain in Pelican Bay is priced from $249, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+Expect sewer backup & drain in Pelican Bay from $249 — written flat-rate pricing before work starts, so there's no hourly creep and nothing bolted on after.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing sewer backup & drain cost in Pelican Bay?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Pelican Bay homeowners choose us for sewer backup & drain because we're genuinely local to Collier County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Florida's tropical climate.
+We earn Pelican Bay's sewer backup & drain work the plain way: genuinely local to Collier County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Florida's tropical climate.
 Looking for a sewer backup & drain company in Pelican Bay, FL?
 That's exactly what we are — local, licensed, and accountable to Collier County.

 We quote sewer backup & drain on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate sewer backup & drain quote is written and good for 30 days.